-If there’s one thing people tend to miss on a low carb diet, often times it’s bread.
-Although there are already several low carb bread recipes on the blog (the 2-minute English muffins and 4-ingredient almond flour biscuits are the most popular), none of them have that chewy bagel quality.
-I’m hoping that these keto low carb bagels with almond flour will fill that void.
+If there’s one thing people tend to miss on a keto low carb diet plan, often times it’s bread.
+And there are lots of low carb bread recipes on the blog (have you tried the 2-minute low carb English muffins, keto cloud bread, 4-ingredient almond flour biscuits and fluffy white paleo keto bread?!)… but none of them have that chewy bagel quality.
+I’m hoping that these keto low carb bagels with almond flour fathead dough will fill that void.

 Creating a low carb bagels recipe has been on my list of plans for months.
 At first, I entertained the idea of a paleo version with psyllium husk powder – similar to this low carb bread recipe.

 After playing with the ingredient ratios a bit, these beautiful, golden low carb bagels were the result.
-And, I am now a firm believer that when it comes to a chewy dough, mozzarella dough totally trumps psyllium dough.
+And, I am now a firm believer that when it comes to a chewiness, mozzarella fathead dough totally trumps psyllium dough.

 Either way, they’re puffy, fluffy, and chewy – just like a real bagel.
 I’ll consider that a success!